 - A. As green corridors, Ecological Spines should provide for the habitat needs of local flora and fauna by: - i.
-Creating a continuous, well-connected system of riparian corridors; - Using native plant species to stabilize the area and enable local fauna to access shelter, water, and food sources year-round; and - iii.
-Ensuring natural bottoms to support the passage of anadromous (migratory) fish. - iv.
+Preserving existing native trees and vegetation where feasible; - ii.
+Creating a continuous, well-connected system of riparian corridors; - Using native plant species to stabilize the area and enable local fauna to access shelter, water, and food sources year-round; - iv.
+Ensuring natural bottoms to support the passage of anadromous (migratory) fish; and, - v.
 Employing restoration strategies and incorporating native plant and seed mixes that take into account the ability of desirable plants to spread and reseed, while minimizing the ability of invasive plants to overpopulate an area.